 Here are some general tips that apply to most types of jewelry:

-- Apply lotion, perfume, and hairspray before putting on your jewelry to prevent any chemical buildup.
+• Apply lotion, perfume, and hairspray before putting on your jewelry to prevent chemical buildup.

-- Avoid exposing your jewelry to water, as it can cause rust or discoloration.
+• Avoid exposing your jewelry to water, which can cause rust or discoloration.

-- The longevity and color of a colored gemstone can be impacted by light and heat, just as the sun’s damaging rays can injure human skin.
-They can also fade or harm some gemstones over time and in excess.
+• The longevity and color of a colored gemstone can be impacted by light and heat, just as the sun’s damaging rays can injure human skin.
+They can also fade or harm some gems over time and in excess.

-- Accidents do occur.
-Whether a robber cleans out your jewelry box or a fire sweeps through your house leaving nothing behind, tragedy can strike at any time.
-This is why it’s wise to always have your jewelry insured.
-You may rest easy knowing your investment is safe in the unfortunate event that something occurs to your priceless possessions.
+• Accidents do occur.
+Whether a robber cleans out your jewelry box or a fire sweeps through your house, leaving nothing behind, tragedy can strike at any time.
+This is why it’s wise always to have your jewelry insured.
+You may rest easy knowing your investment is safe if something occurs to your priceless possessions.

-- Make sure you are aware of the jewelry warranty’s coverage before investing in a new piece of jewelry.
+• Ensure you know the jewelry warranty’s coverage before investing in a new piece of jewelry.
 The cost of repairs and replacements varies.
-An extended jewelry warranty, commonly referred to as a protection plan, gives you coverage to replace or repair any wear-and-tear-related flaws or breakdowns.
+An extended jewelry warranty, a protection plan, provides coverage to replace or repair any wear-and-tear-related flaws or breakdowns.

 Cleaning Your Jewelry